 Overview: Insurers use credit-based insurance scores primarily in underwriting and rating of consumers.
 Underwriting is the process by which the insurer determines whether a consumer is eligible for coverage and rating is the process that determines how much premium to charge a consumer.
 The credit-based insurance score models used by insurers are designed to predict the risk of loss.
 Insurers use credit-based insurance scores for underwriting to assign consumers to a pool based on risk and then for rating by deciding how to adjust the premium up or down.

 Insurers argue that the use of credit-based insurance scores is necessary to properly evaluate risk and charge individual policyholders rates that most closely align with their true risk.
-They also note that not using credit-based insurance scores could result in subsidies from lower-risk individuals to higher-risk individuals.
+They also note that not using credit-based insurance scores could result in lower-risk individuals bearing some of the costs from higher-risk individuals.

 Typically states will not allow credit-based insurance scores to be used as the sole basis for increasing rates or denying, cancelling or not renewing policies.
 Some states prohibit credit-based insurance scores being used as the sole basis in underwriting or rating decisions.
 Some states require insurers to notify applicants or insureds that adverse credit-related decisions have been taken regarding pending applications or existing coverage based on the consumer's credit score.
-A few states effectively have banned the use of credit information in rate regulation processes.
+A few states, (Georgia, Hawaii, Maryland, Oregon, and Utah), have established prohibitions on the use of credit history information in certain circumstances.

 Some groups allege that the use of credit-based insurance scores falls disproportionately on certain minority and low income groups.
 Moreover, the use of credit-based insurance scores may not appropriately encompass unforeseen life events (events outside consumers' direct control).

 Status: State insurance regulators continue to monitor the impact of credit-based insurance score on consumers.
-On November 5, 2011 a Credit Based Insurance Scoring Symposium was held at the NAIC Fall National Meeting to discuss the use and impact of credit-based insurance scores.
+A Credit Based Insurance Scoring Symposium was held at the 2011 NAIC Fall National Meeting to discuss the use and impact of credit-based insurance scores.
 The Symposium featured representatives from two credit information vendors as well as consumer representatives.